erhant/cryptist-2025-inference/src/01_introduction.typ

 New models are coming out every week, smashing the existing records on numerous benchmarks, with an ever increasing performance demand#footnote("https://hai.stanford.edu/ai-index/2025-ai-index-report").

-We are actually progressing faster than we though we were, as noted by powerhouse's such as OpenAI, Anthropic, and Google DeepMind#footnote("https://80000hours.org/agi/guide/when-will-agi-arrive/").
+We are actually progressing faster than we thought we were, as noted by powerhouse's such as OpenAI, Anthropic, and Google DeepMind#footnote("https://80000hours.org/agi/guide/when-will-agi-arrive/").

 == State of AI & LLMs